 Study Interest Groups

-The Undergraduate Learning Center (ULC), the tutoring and learning support office for the College of Engineering, is providing a new service in response to the isolation many students are feeling due to the pandemic and remote learning.
-It has been especially difficult for first and second year students to make connections with other students in their classes and build study groups.
+The Undergraduate Learning Center (ULC), the tutoring and learning support office for the College of Engineering, is providing a new service in response to the isolation you may be feeling due to the pandemic and remote learning.
+We realize it has been especially difficult for first and second year students to make connections with other students in their classes and build study groups.

 Interested students (at all academic levels) can complete this form to express interest in being connected to other students.
-They will be matched in Study Interest Groups with other students with multiple courses in common and supported by a ULC tutor mentor who will meet with them periodically throughout the semester for check-ins.
+You will be matched in Study Interest Groups with other students with multiple courses in common and supported by a ULC tutor mentor who will meet with groups periodically throughout the semester for check-ins.

 In addition, new math review tutorials were created for first and second semester calculus for any students needing or wanting review available here.